Stories of Hope for Women’s Health

 Sarah’s Story

 The impact of the maternal health services at Bwindi Community Hospital is profound.
-One notable success story among many is that of a twenty-four-year-old mother named Sarah, who benefited from the improved maternal healthcare services at Bwindi Community Hospital.
+One notable success story among many is that of a 24-year-old mother named Sarah, who benefited from the improved maternal healthcare services at Bwindi Community Hospital.

 Sarah, from a nearby village, experienced complications during her pregnancy, which could have led to newborn death.
 Thanks to the upgraded facilities and skilled healthcare providers at the hospital, Sarah received timely medical intervention and delivered the baby at 29 weeks by cesarean section.
 The baby was handed over to the NICU team as he struggled to breathe on his own.
 While in the NICU, the baby's condition continued to deteriorate, with severe difficulty in breathing and severe weight loss due to poor tolerance to breast milk.